sofiamtz02/Star_Boy_game/README.md

 # Star_Boy_game
 ----
-This game is about a Boy names Bob.
+This game is about a Boy named Bob.
 Bob lived in a world in which only the color green existied, but he wanted more...
 Yet not every wish goes as we planned, and so he wished for more colors but a shooting star ended up crashing on to him....
 YIKES.
 That lead him to being in his sketchbook with his drawings in different colors.
 So, be carful what you wish for.